 What are Anxiety or Panic Attacks?

 A panic attack is an anxiety attack at its worst.
-Panic attacks are marked by extreme physical, emotional and mental panic or terror, usually focused around an abnormal fear.
-Symptoms of a panic attack are often compared to the "fight or flight" sensation of the entire body being on edge as if danger is at hand.
+These episodes are marked by extreme physical, emotional and mental panic or terror, usually focused around an abnormal fear.
+Symptoms of an attack are often compared to the "fight or flight" sensation of the entire body being on edge as if danger is at hand.

 A panic attack may start as generalized anxiety, a feeling of unease that builds into extreme physical symptoms, or it may strike out of the blue.
-You may even awake from a sound sleep in the midst of a panic attack.
-Most panic attacks last anywhere from 20 minutes to an hour and gradually subside.
+You may even awake from a sound sleep in the midst of an attack.
+Most attacks last anywhere from 20 minutes to an hour and gradually subside.

-Often panic attacks will strike when one is engaged in a mundane activity like driving or shopping.
+Often, these episodes will strike when one is engaged in a mundane activity like driving or shopping.
 Over a period of time these activities might then become feared and avoided, resulting in limitations or phobias.
-If one tries to engage in these feared activities, worrying about a panic attack can bring one on.
+If one tries to engage in these feared activities, worrying about having an attack can bring one on.
 Thus panic disorders like agoraphobia can develop.

 The physical symptoms of a panic attack might include any or all of the following: